Mulberry Grove Plantation: History

 Eli Whitney was a guest at the plantation, during which time he constructed the idea of the cotton gin.
 "I ... struck out a plan of a Machine in my mind which I communicated to Miller (who is agent to the Executors of Genl.
 Greene and resides in the family, a man of respectability and property) he was pleased with the Plan and said if I would pursue it and try an experiment to see if it would answer, he would be at the whole expense, I should loose nothing but my time, and if I succeeded we would share the profits."

 The plantation's prosperity, largely built on slavery, ended with the Civil War, after which the estate was gradually broken up.

+A storm in the early 20th century partially wrecked the plantation, and it was not rebuilt.
+By 1913, the property was owned by Van R. Winkler (1842–1917), whose father, Zacharaiah (1799–1867), owned the plantation in the mid-19th century.

 A bronze marker, placed in 1938 on the spot where the old avenue joined into the Augusta Road, is all that indicates the location of the historic estate.